The Plastic French Press (That’s Way Better Than Glass)

 I admit that my plastic French press isn’t as stylish or elegant as past glass models, but my response to that is: how stylish and elegant is your shattered glass model?

-The plastic Bodum Chambord carafe is made from high-quality shatterproof, BPA-free, SAN plastic that’s scratch-resistant, non-deformable by heat, and resistant to temperature changes.
+Bodum crafts the Chambord carafe from high-quality, shatterproof, BPA-free SAN plastic that resists scratches, heat deformation, and temperature changes.
 That means there’s no more worrying about letting the carafe cool before you clean it.

 Even the filtration system of the plastic model by Bodum is superior to its glass-model counterpart.
 This is yet another reason to convert, but I’ll speak more about that later on.